-Unless you take any of the actions given in "Types of Actions," the HealthChecker performs regular checks at predefined time intervals.
+Unless you take any of the actions given in "," the HealthChecker performs regular checks at predefined time intervals.
 The time intervals are defined individually for each check as part of IBM's best practices and can be overridden.
 The checks are done based on IBM's best practices or your overrides.

-Types of Actions: You can request the HealthChecker to run selected checks or all checks at a point in time when you want it to.
+You can request the HealthChecker to run selected checks or all checks at a point in time when you want it to, for more information see z/OS Managed System Infrastructure for Operations Setting Up and Using.